ZuchaoWang/berkeley-cs61bfa20/proj3/README.md

 ### World Floor Generation Algorithm

 The goal is to generate the floor of world map randomly.
+The final result is represented as a 2d boolean array, with true representing floor tile.
 We briefly follows the [Binary Space Partitioning algorithm](https://gamedev.stackexchange.com/questions/82059/algorithm-for-procedureral-2d-map-with-connected-paths), see `WorldFloorGen.generateWorld` for full implementation.
 To repeat the basic ideas, below are the steps of the algorithm:

 - **Partition** the whole map space into rooms, using a BSP
 - **Shrink** rooms and make them unaligned